Robotics-PEC/Autonomous-Drone-RPI-Aruco/_sources/opencv.rst.txt

 Compiling Opencv
 #################

-We need to compile our own version of openvc to enable Gstream support, it helps us stream video from camera over sockets.
+We need to compile our own version of OpenCV to enable Gstream support, it helps us stream video from camera over sockets.